sigma-z/simtt/README.md

 - update the stop of a timer
 - status whether a timer is running or not

-### Limitations
+## Limitations

-- at the moment it is not possible to track times across days
+- it is not possible to track times across days

-## Quick command overview
+## Quick feature overview

 Usage `./simtt -i` to run the Simple Time Tracker in interactive mode.
  You then can run a lot of commands directly by typing and pressing `<enter>`: